near/node-docs/docs/maintenance/recompress-storage.md

 title: Recompressing archival node storage
 sidebar_label: Recompressing archival node storage
 sidebar_position: 4
-description: How to recompress archival node’s storage to reduce it’s size.
+description: How to recompress archival node’s storage to reduce its size.
 ---

 # Recompressing archival node storage

-The neard 1.26 release introduced various improvements to node’s storage layer.
+The nearcore 1.26.0 release introduces various improvements to node’s storage layer.
 Among better performance, the changes result in *significant* reduction of the storage on archival nodes: from 7.9 TB to 3.1 TB on mainnet and from 4.3 TB to 1.5 TB on testnet.

-However, to take full advantage of the saving some manual steps need to be taken.
+However, to take full advantage of the savings, some manual steps need to be taken.
 This document describes those steps.
 Note that if you’re not running an archival node, you don’t need to do anything.